werf/website/applications_guide_en/nodejs/100_basic/30_deploy.md

 In the previous chapter, we defined IaC for building, now we need to define IaC for deploying the application to Kubernetes.
 You will need the following Kubernetes objects: Deployment, Service, and Ingress.

 {% offtopic title="What if I know nothing about Kubernetes?" %}
 The tutorial contains the source code of the infrastructure, and you will be able to guess what is going on intuitively.
 You can refer to tutorials/guides and [official Kubernetes documentation](https://kubernetes.io/docs/tutorials/kubernetes-basics/) to learn how to write code like this yourself.
-Also, there are many video courses and books available that describe various Kubernetes objects and their settings. {% endofftopic %}
+Also, there are many video courses and books available that describe various Kubernetes objects and their settings.
 {% endofftopic %}

 werf supports all the features of the Helm template engine (Helm is compiled into werf and helps it to perform deployments) and provides [additional functionality]({{ site. docsurl }}/documentation/advanced/helm/basics.html).
 We will discuss the peculiarities of templating and the nuances of creating Kubernetes objects later in the "Configuring the infrastructure as code" chapter.
 Meantime, we will deploy the application to a real cluster and make sure that it is running smoothly.